We look at projects. A lot of projects.

 5. The project must be located in Canada or the U.S. We would love to do projects further abroad, but for now we are focusing on our own backyard and within regions where the regulatory and legal systems are well understood.

-6. The counterparty - the entity that has agreed to purchase the energy or the efficiency services - must be creditworthy.
-This could be a government or a diversified pool of counterparties, such as a pool of condo corporations, or an investment grade corporation, who has contracted to pay for the energy generation or efficiency products or services.
+6. The counterparty must be creditworthy.
+This could be, for example, a crown corporation, a government agency, or a diversified pool of counterparties, such as a pool of condo corporations, or corporations of low to moderate credit risk, that have contracted to pay for the energy generation or efficiency products or services.

 [The seventh criteria is a strong nice-to-have:]